 Nut butters made with macadamia nuts, pecans, almonds, or cashews can be delicious, satiating and provide you with the macro and micronutrients and minerals you need while traveling.
-They’re perfectly keto and paleo-friendly, energy-dense keto snack option.
+They’re a perfectly keto and paleo-friendly, energy-dense snack option.

 Drop an FBOMB by itself, drizzle it on another snack, or try it in smoothies for a protein and fat boost.

-Don’t scoff: veggies are perfect for snack time.
+Veggies are perfect for snack time.
 They’re easy to prepare ahead of time in bulk, and give you a mid-day (or late night) boost of micronutrients and fiber.
 Simply store them in baggies in your fridge so they’re easy to grab throughout the week.

 Snack options include:

 - Baby carrots (paleo, keto in smaller amounts)